fralau/mkdocs-macros-plugin/webdoc/docs/advanced.md

 1. `on_pre_page_macros(env)` : ** before ** the macros are interpreted
    (macros are still present).
 1. `on_post_page_macros(env)` : ** after ** the macros are rendered
    (macros have been interpreted).
-At that point you have an `env.raw_markdown` property available.
+At that point, you have a string `env.raw_markdown` property available, which contains the markdown _after_ the conversion of the Jinja2 template.